staog/slideshow/README.md

 # slideshow
-How to make a slideshow on your web page.
+How to make responsive slideshow on your web page.